jfjelstul/LEGO-Star-Wars-analysis/README.md

 Finally, we'll look at the proportion of sets that include both protagonists and antagonists, as opposed to only protagonists or only antagonists, and how that proportion changes over time.
 This will allow us to identify any shifts in LEGO's minifig-inclusion strategy.

 Figure 8 shows a stream plot that visualizes the over-time changes in these proportions.
 The width of the stream indicates the total number of sets released in each year.
 Between 1999 and 2018, there was a steady increase in the total number of sets in our sample.
-Consistent with Figure 1, there has been a steep decrease since 2018 as LEGO has released more on adult-focused sets.
+Consistent with Figure 1, there has been a steep decrease since 2018 as LEGO has released more adult-focused sets.

 ![](plots/8-conflict-in-sets-over-time.png)